What will Bauer do with the Irish radio stations it picks up from Denis O’Brien?

 The expected completion date of May 31st was issued by Communicorp on Friday, as it confirmed it had secured the necessary media merger approval from Minister for Media Catherine Martin.

 The other required clearance from the Competition and Consumer Protection Commission (CCPC) was received less than a month after Communicorp’s February notification of the sale.
-This was a straightforward assessment for the CCPC, given Bauer was not otherwise active in the State’s radio market, and its parent company’s sale of magazines on Irish shelves – its global publishing empire includes Grazia, Heat and indeed Empire – did not exactly represent a media interest that would trouble the competition regulator.
+This was a straightforward assessment for the CCPC given that the German audio group was not otherwise active in the State’s radio market, and its parent company’s sale of magazines on Irish shelves – its global publishing empire includes Grazia, Heat and indeed Empire – did not exactly represent a media interest that would trouble the competition regulator.

 Bauer is now poised to take over national stations Today FM and Newstalk, Dublin music stations Spin 1038 and 98FM and Limerick-based regional station Spin Southwest.
 Digital radio sport station Off the Ball, digital audio advertising exchange audioXI and aggregated listening platform GoLoud are also part of the deal.